-At the Meeting, Shareholders will be asked to vote for the appointment of BDO Canada LLP (formerly known as BDO Dunwoody LLP) to serve as auditor of the Company for the fiscal year ending December 31, 2011, at a remuneration to be fixed by the Board.
+At the Meeting, Shareholders will be asked to vote for the appointment of BDO Canada LLP to serve as auditor of the Company for the fiscal year ending December 31, 2012, at a remuneration to be fixed by the Board.
 BDO Canada LLP (formerly Amisano Hanson) was first appointed as auditor of the Company on March 31, 1994.

-Management recommends the appointment of BDO Canada LLP to serve as auditor of the Company for the fiscal year ending December 31, 2011.
+Management recommends the appointment of BDO Canada LLP to serve as auditor of the Company for the fiscal year ending December 31, 2012.